godoyp/MultiPrint-Agent/README.md

     Contains the SSL certificate (`.crt`) and private key (`.key`) used by the agent.

--   `config/security.json`\
-    Contains non-sensitive security configuration such as session behavior.

-These files are generated during the installation or initial setup process.
+**These files are generated during the installation process of the agent.**

 ### 🧪 Development Environment (Manual Execution)